Iyengar yoga teacher in Horsham, West Sussex

 I had skeletal problems that would not respond to conventional treatment.
 But Yoga helped from my very first class.
 Since then I have used yoga to help rehabilitate myself after both serious illness and surgery.
 I feel that having to come to terms with my own physical limitations has made me an understanding and empathetic teacher”.

 I continue to work and learn with senior teachers in England.
-I now live with my partner and son in Horsham, I teach yoga classes in Horsham and sometimes London too. “
+I now live with my partner and son in Horsham, I teach yoga classes in Horsham and offer private individual Yoga tuition too. “

 Iyengar yoga classes in Horsham, West Sussex